Zeesky-code/Zeesky-code/README.md

 - 👋 Hi, I’m Zainab
 - 👀 I’m currently trying to build my portfolio.
 - 🌱 I’m currently learning  Python for backend web development.
-- 💞️ I’m looking to collaborate on a web app with a front end developer.
 - 📫 How to reach me zainablaw1012@gmail.com or twitter.com/Zeeskylaw

 <!---